 Modify - String contains only those fields supported by the provider and were modified in the modify request.

-If the modify removed a value from an optional field, it is included in the string with a value of nil.
+If the modify removed a value from an optional field, it is included in the string with a value of nil or the attribute value is empty.

 Provider systems should modify only the fields specified in the message.
 Any other optional fields should be retained.